 Crowdfunding is the use of a small amount of capital gathered from different individuals or agencies to finance a business.
-Crowdfunding has different types, each varying with the purpose of the convener.
+Crowdfunding has different types and each varies with the purpose of the convener.

 Some Angel Investors hunt for scalable and profit-driven businesses on crowdfunding platforms.
-In this dispensation, crowdfunding is done on the internet; that way, you can reach a wider audience and even do that on a global scale.
+In this dispensation, people crowdfund on the internet.
+That way, you can reach a wider audience and even do that on a global scale.

 There are a good number of crowdfunding platforms available.
 Examples of these include Gofundme, IndieGoGo, Kickstarter, fundable, etc. You too can try them out.

 Grants are monetary gifts from the government (most times) or from private organizations given to businesses or charity.
 These grants are awarded for specific purposes.
 This means that there are different grants for different things in different contexts.